cine-file/rate/README.md

 ## Data Model

-The backend now uses one tab per rating category:
+The backend now uses database tabs plus visual summary tabs:

 - `Users` stores user names and PIN hashes: `name`, `pinHash`, `pinSalt`.
-- `Films` stores one row per film rating, with a `user` column plus film metadata, score fields, category scores, notes, `tmdbId`, `posterPath`, timestamps, and genres.
+- `Database-Films` stores one row per film rating, with a `user` column plus film metadata, score fields, category scores, notes, `tmdbId`, `posterPath`, timestamps, genres, and runtime.
+- `Summary-Films` stores one row per film for spreadsheet-friendly comparison: title, year, genre, director, movie length, user score columns, and average rating.
-- `Restaurants` stores one row per restaurant rating, with a `user` column plus restaurant metadata, score fields, category scores, notes, `placeId`, and timestamps.
+- `Database-Restaurants` stores one row per restaurant rating, with a `user` column plus restaurant metadata, score fields, category scores, notes, `placeId`, and timestamps.
+- `Summary-Restaurants` stores one row per restaurant for group comparison.

 The old per-user tabs are still supported as a fallback while migrating:

 - Film legacy tabs are named after each user.
 - Restaurant legacy tabs are named `{UserName}-Restaurants`.
-- Old `Summary` and `Restaurant Summary` tabs can remain as backups, but the active group summaries are now calculated from `Films` and `Restaurants`.
+- Old `Summary`, `Films`, `Restaurant Summary`, and `Restaurants` tabs can be renamed by `setupActiveSheetTabs`.

 Legacy `Users` rows with plain PINs are supported for login and can be migrated to hashes by the backend after a successful login.